 - In exchange for something the victim needs or wants - For the financial advantage or other advantage of the perpetrator or facilitator - Through violence or the threat of violence (this could be online or through technology)

 Specific forms of CCE can include:

-Being forced or manipulated into transporting drugs or money through county lines.
+- Being forced or manipulated into transporting drugs or money through county lines.

+- Working in cannabis factories.

+- Shoplifting or pickpocketing.